deadlyvipers/dojo_rules/introduction.md

 Hi there

-fave code school path is python
+fave code school path is Electives